Antigua and Barbuda entry requirements for United States passport holders

 Valid passport

-Your US passport needs to be valid only for the length of your stay in Antigua and Barbuda.
-Airlines sometimes enforce the 6-month rule — check with your carrier before departure.
+Your US passport needs to be valid for the full duration of your stay in Antigua and Barbuda.
+No minimum validity beyond your departure date is required by law, but airlines may enforce a 6-month rule — check with your carrier before flying.

 Required